aws-samples/healthomics-metadata-sync/README.md

 cdk destroy
 ```

-No data in S3 or in Dynamo is deleted during this operation.
-In addition, if a table was created in Dynamo, it remains.
+No data in Amazon S3 or in Amazon DynamoDB is deleted during this operation.
+In addition, if a table was created in Amazon DynamoDB, it remains.

 ## Security